|

 Section 1.
 The Board of Directors shall -

-- invest the surplus funds, subject to such restrictions as are or may be imposed by the Minnesota State Insurance Department or by other regulatory bodies having jurisdiction.
+f. approve investment of the funds, subject to such restrictions as are or may be imposed by the Minnesota State Insurance Department or by other regulatory bodies having jurisdiction.

-- have the power to make such By-Laws and amendments thereto for the government of the Association and management of its affairs as the Board may deem proper and in accordance with Article XI;
+g. have the power to make such By-Laws and amendments for the governing of the Association and management of its affairs as the Board may deem proper.
+Changes in benefits, premiums and membership will be handled in accordance with Article XI;

 Section 2.
 The Board of Directors may require a full and complete report of any officer at any time.